EUIPO declares Banksy’s ‘Flower Thrower’ trade mark invalid

 This recent report, published in May 2019, sought to assess whether IP rights can be used as a reliable predictor of the likelihood that an SME will experience high growth, and if so, what IPR strategies perform best as a signal of their growth potential.

 By identifying these high growth businesses at an early stage in their development, policy makers, investors and potential business partners can support and benefit from their development.

 As the report highlights, simply filing an intellectual property right is not sufficient to trigger growth, however, protecting and exploiting your intellectual assets can provide benefits which support the growth of your business.

+It is therefore important that SMEs are aware of the different types of intellectual property rights and consider what IP might be available to them.
 SMEs should also consider whether their internal IP processes are enabling them to capture and exploit their brands and innovations.
-Learn more about this at our next workshop from 3pm-5pm on Tuesday 18 June.

 If you are developing a new product, design or brand and believe you may have some intellectual property to protect, please get in touch to speak to one of our patent or trade mark attorneys.